edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 [^6]: It is important that the names of the ISO and mapping file are identical to those used in the previous *ddrescue* run.
 This allows the tool to process *only* the problematic sectors (and skip everything else).

 [^7]: This is a pretty arbitrary value, and you can use whatever value you like.

+[^8]: I initially omitted this, and ended up with *WAVE* files that all played as static noise!
+This is a bit odd, since according to its [specification](http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/WAVE.html) the *WAVE* format is little-Endian by definition.

 <hr>
 Originally published at the [KB Research blog](http://blog.kbresearch.nl/2015/11/13/preserving-optical-media-from-the-command-line/)